Definition: is the contamination of the reproductive organs in women.

 - Low abdominal pain.

-- An unusual discharge with a bad smell of the vagina.
+- An unusual discharge with a foul smell of the vagina.

-- Pain and / or bleeding when you have sex.
+- Pain and bleeding when you have sex.

 - Bleeding during menstrual periods